 In February 2019, MassDOT adopted a resequencing plan proposed by the Chelsea Viaduct general contractor to reduce construction impacts and coordinate bridge work on Route 1 with other transportation projects in the region.
-A unified plan for public outreach has been developed to provide the public with accurate and update to date information about upcoming work and travel impacts on Route 1 over the Tobin Bridge and Chelsea Viaduct.
-Public outreach will be conducted throughout the duration of the Tobin Bridge/Chelsea Curves Rehabilitation Project in alignment with a MassDOT project of this size and scope.
+A unified plan for public outreach was developed to provide the public with accurate and up to date information about upcoming work and travel impacts on Route 1 over the Tobin Bridge and Chelsea Viaduct.
+Public outreach has been conducted throughout the duration of the Tobin Bridge/Chelsea Curves Rehabilitation Project in alignment with a MassDOT project of this size and scope.

 Construction and Traffic Management

 We know that construction is inconvenient and can impact everyone who travels through and lives near the work zone.
 We are working to complete this project quickly and safely and are taking steps to reduce travel impacts throughout construction.
 MassDOT and its general contractors, J.F.
 White Contracting and Skanska-McCourt Joint Venture, are committed to keeping you informed and managing the impacts as best we can.